 Elo in Brazil

 You can find an up-to-date list of all financial institutions that accept Apple Pay here.

-Places that Accept Apple Pay
+How to Find Places That Accept Apple Pay

 Where can I use Apple Pay?

-You can use Apple Pay in a wide range of places like retail stores, gas stations, grocery stores, restaurants, vending machines, trains, etc. Whereever you see the contactless payment and Apple Pay symbol means that place accepts Apple Pay.
+You can use Apple Pay in a wide range of places like retail stores, gas stations, grocery stores, restaurants, vending machines, trains, etc. Wherever you see the contactless payment and Apple Pay symbol means that place accepts Apple Pay.